 When a 60 amp residential electrical service is upgraded, there are many parts that must be addressed.
 An electrical permit is the first thing that must be obtained.
 This permit allows an impartial city inspector to ensure that the job is done safely and to code.
 A typical conversion takes one day and there is no concern for freezers or fridges.

 A typical conversion starts with our electricians arriving in the morning between 8:00am and 9:00am (depending on the lineup at Tim Hortons).
-The utility company arrives between 9:00am and 10:00am to disconnect the exiting power.
-The work is started and the city inspector arrives for his inspection, usually between 1:00pm and 2:00pm in the afternoon.
+The utility company arrives between 9:00am and 10:00am to disconnect the existing power.
+The work is started and the city inspector arrives for his inspection, usually between 1:00 and 2:00 in the afternoon.
 If the installation is acceptable, he calls the utility company instructing them to return and turn on the power.

-What will it cost to upgrade to a 100 amp service?
+What will it cost to upgrade to a 100 amp or 200 amp service?

-It is becoming more and more common lately that during negotiating process on the sale of a home, that the "buyers realtor" ask for $10,000.00 off the selling price of the home because of the 60 amp service.
-In reality the service upgrade will generally cost the client less that $3,000.00.
+It is becoming more and more common lately that during negotiating process on the sale of a home, that the “buyers realtor” ask for $10,000.00 off the selling price of the home because of the 60 amp service.
+In reality, the service upgrade will generally cost the client a minimum of around $4,000 for a 100 amp upgrade and a minimum of around $5,000 for a 200 amp upgrade.

 Your Questions Answered!